wmayner/pyphi/docs/examples/xor.rst

-This result can be understood as follows: knowing that |B| and |C| are off in the current state is sufficient to know that |A|, |B|, and |C| were all off in the past state; there is no additional information gained by knowing that |A|
+This result can be understood as follows: knowing that |B| and |C| are off in the current state is sufficient to know that |A|, |B|, and |C| were all off in the previous state; there is no additional information gained by knowing that
-is currently off.
+|A| is currently off.

 Similarly for any other potential purview, the current state of |B| and |C|
 being ``(0, 0)`` is always enough to fully specify the previous state, so the